Fair and Petting Zoo Safety

 Illness Prevention

 A typical county fair brings hundreds of livestock and other domesticated animals in close proximity of people.
 These animals are generally healthy but occasionally may be shedding (defecating) disease-causing bacteria.
-Because zoonotic diseases (e.g. diseases transmitted from animals to people) – like Salmonella and E. coli O157 – are commonly found in the feces of farm animals like cattle, sheep and goats, it makes sense to take some common sense precautions to protect you and your family.
+Because zoonotic diseases (e.g. diseases transmitted from animals to people) – like Salmonella and E. coli – are commonly found in the feces of farm animals like cattle, sheep and goats, it’s good to take some common sense precautions to protect yourself and your family.

 Preventing E. coli Outbreaks at Animal Exhibits